How to apply

 1. Find your study programme

 Start by choosing the degree programme that fits your interests and ideas.
-You can study in the Czech language, in English and selected programmes even in other foreign languages.
-There's no easier way than to search for your desired programme directly in our portal!
+You can study in Czech, English and, in some programmes, also in other foreign languages.
+Browse our portal and search for the programme you want!

-Studies in foreign languages are subject to tuition fees, however, these are generally much lower than in Western Europe.
-Maybe you can even take advantage of some of the scholarship opportunities offered to foreign students.
+Studies in foreign languages are subject to tuition fees, however, these are generally lower than in Western Europe.
+You may even be eligible for some of the scholarships available to international students.

 2. Prepare basic documents

-The basic condition for entering studies is the successful completion of the previous level of study (certificate of graduation from a secondary school for Bachelor's (3 years) and long-cycle Master's degree programmes (5-6 years); Bachelor's degree for a follow-up Master's; Master's degree for a Doctoral study programme).
+The basic condition for entering studies is the successful completion of the previous level of study, i.e. certificate of graduation from a secondary school for Bachelor's (3 years) and long-cycle Master's degree programmes (5-6 years), Bachelor's degree for a follow-up Master's, Master's degree for a Doctoral study programme.

 If you want to study at university in Czechia, you need to have your previous completed study recognized by the Czech recognition authority.
-Read more details about the process of recognition of your previous studies here.
+Read more details about the process of recognition of your previous studies.

 Besides certified copies of your educational qualifications, the minimum entry requirements usually include a completed and submitted application, proof of the admission procedure fee payment and compliance with the conditions for the specific study programme (e.g. letter of motivation, letter of recommendation, portfolio, English proficiency test).